Human rights in Iran

-From the Imperial Pahlavi dynasty (1925 to 1979), through the Islamic Revolution (1979), to the era of the Islamic Republic of Iran (1979 to current), government treatment of Iranian citizens' rights has been criticized by Iranians, international human rights activists, writers, and NGOs.
+From Pahlavi Iran (1925 to 1979), through the Iranian Revolution (1979), to the era of the Islamic Republic of Iran (1979 to present), government treatment of Iranian citizens' rights has been criticized by Iranians, international human rights activists, writers, and NGOs.
 While the monarchy under the rule of the shahs was widely attacked by most Western watchdog organizations for having an abysmal human rights record, the government of the Islamic Republic which succeeded it is considered still worse by many.
 Over the decades, various groups, including political dissidents, religious minorities, and ethnic communities have faced systematic repression, with state policies often targeting not only political opposition but also cultural and linguistic identity.

-The Pahlavi dynasty—Reza Shah Pahlavi and his son Mohammad Reza Shah Pahlavi—has sometimes been described as a "royal dictatorship", or "one-man rule", and employed secret police, torture, and executions to stifle political dissent.
-During Mohammad Reza Shah Pahlavi's reign, estimates of the number of political prisoners executed vary from less than 100 to 300.
+The Pahlavi dynasty—Reza Shah Pahlavi and his son Mohammad Reza Shah Pahlavi—has been described as a "royal dictatorship", or "one-man rule", and employed secret police, torture, and executions to stifle political dissent.
+During Mohammad Reza Shah Pahlavi's reign, Amnesty International estimated the number of political prisoners executed to be over 300.

 Under the Islamic Republic, the prison system was centralized and drastically expanded; in one early period (1981–1985), more than 7900 people were executed.
 The Islamic Republic has been criticized both for restrictions and punishments that follow the Islamic Republic's constitution and law, but not international human rights norms (harsh penalties for crimes, punishment of victimless crimes, restrictions on freedom of speech and the press, restrictions on freedom of religion, etc.); and for "extrajudicial" actions that follow neither, such as firebombings of newspaper offices, and beatings, torture, rape, and killing without trial of political prisoners and dissidents/civilians.

-Pahlavi dynasty (1925 to 1979)
+Pahlavi Iran (1925 to 1979)

-The Imperial State of Iran, the government of Iran during the Pahlavi dynasty, lasted from 1925 to 1979.
+Pahlavi Iran (the Iranian state under the Pahlavi dynasty) lasted from 1925 to 1979.
 The use of torture and abuse of prisoners varied at times during the Pahlavi reign, according to one history.
 Both of the two monarchs – Reza Shah Pahlavi and his son Mohammad Reza Shah Pahlavi – employed censorship, secret police, torture, and executions.